 Speaker Guidelines: Enterprise Architecture Conference Europe

-The Deadline for Submissions has been extended to 26 April 2019
+The deadline for submissions has been extended to 9 April 2021

-Presentation proposals are now being accepted for our Annual Enterprise Architecture Conference Europe 2019, scheduled for 21-24 October 2019 at the Radisson Blu Portman Hotel, London, UK.
-The conference is produced by IRM UK and will again be co-located with the Business Process Management Conference Europe 2019.
+Presentation proposals are now being accepted for our virtual Annual Enterprise Architecture Conference Europe 2021, 11-14 October.
+The conference is produced by IRM UK and will again be co-located with the Business Process Management Conference Europe 2021.

-Do you or any of your team have a formal presentation to contribute to this event?
-Please note we limit two speakers per submission.
-The first speaker will be entitled to attend the first 3 days (21-23 October) of the event free of charge.
-The second speaker would have to pay a highly reduced fee (80% reduction) to attend the first 3 days (21-23 October) of the event.
+Do you or any of your team have a formal presentation to contribute to this conference?
+Speakers will be entitled to attend the conference days (12-13 October) free of charge.

-There will also be a Business Architecture Track at the conference so we also invite you to submit proposals around this topic as well using the same link at the bottom of this page as for our EA conference submissions
+There will also be a Business Architecture Track at the conference so we also invite you to submit proposals around this topic as well using the same link at the bottom of this page.

-This is Europe’s premier independent gathering for everyone involved in the EA community.
-It provides a unique and popular forum for sharing practical and diverse perspectives on EA.
-People typically attend from all over Europe, and the rest of the world, to explore each other’s experiences of what works (and what doesn’t), and to share their thoughts and ideas on how EA will develop into the future.
-It is both a celebration of EA’s business contribution and influence, and a stimulating look at how we can grow these even further.
+IRM UK’s Enterprise Architecture Conference is the premier independent gathering for everyone involved in the EA community.
+It provides a unique and popular forum for sharing practical perspectives and valuable insights on Enterprise Architecture.
+Presenters and delegates typically attend from all over Europe, with a good representation from the rest of the world, to explore each other’s experiences of what works (and what doesn’t), and to share their thoughts and ideas on how Enterprise Architecture will develop in the future.
+It is both a celebration of Enterprise Architecture’s business contribution and influence, and a stimulating look at how we can impact the strategic direction of our organisations.

-Delegates have expressed a preference for how-to topics and case studies rather than theoretical or abstract topics.
+Our delegates have expressed a preference for how-to topics and case studies rather than mostly theoretical or abstract topics.
 We would particularly like practitioners in the field to respond to this call for papers, and encourage new speakers to apply.
-Success stories where investing in EA has resulted in measurable business benefits are very much appreciated.
+Success stories where investing in Enterprise Architecture has resulted in measurable business benefits are very much appreciated.

 Case study proposals involving participants engaged in EA efforts associated with the topics listed below will be given preference in the selection process.
-If you are a consultant or technology vendor, your selection will be greatly aided by co-presenting with a client from an operational business or nonprofit agency.
+If you are a consultant or technology vendor, your selection will be greatly aided by co-presenting with a client from an operational business or non-profit agency.
 Real experiences from practitioners in real organisations are always received positively.
-If you are a consulting professional a co-presentation with your client is recommended.

 We will be choosing keynotes, conference sessions and workshops on the following examples of themes and topics.
 If you have something we’ve not covered below, please tell us anyway.